hashibk/cString-aCustomDoublyLinkedList-BasedStringClass/README.md

-# 2D Array to 1D Array and Sorting
+# Letter Frequency Counter

 ## Overview
-This program dynamically allocates a 2D array and allows the user to input values for each element.
-After converting the 2D array to a 1D array, the program sorts the elements of the 1D array in ascending order and outputs the sorted array.
+This program calculates the frequency of each letter (both uppercase and lowercase) in a given sentence.
+It dynamically allocates memory for an array that tracks the count of each letter in the alphabet (a-z), and displays the frequency of only the letters that appear in the sentence.

 ## Features
+✅ **Letter Frequency Calculation:** Tracks and counts the frequency of each letter in a given string.
+✅ **Case Insensitivity:** The program counts both lowercase and uppercase letters equivalently.
-✅ **Dynamic Memory Allocation:** Uses `new` for memory allocation of the 2D array and the 1D array.
+✅ **Dynamic Memory Allocation:** Uses dynamic memory allocation for storing letter counts.
-✅ **User Input Handling:** Ensures the user inputs only positive numbers for array elements.
-✅ **Sorting:** Sorts the resulting 1D array in ascending order using bubble sort.
-✅ **Display:** Outputs both the original 2D array and the sorted 1D array.
+✅ **Display:** Outputs the frequency of each letter that appears in the string.

-Enter number of rows=
-2
-Enter columns for rows 1=
+Example Output

+Enter a sentence=
+Hello World!

+Letter frequency=
+h= 1
+e= 1
-3
+l= 3
-Enter columns for rows 2=
-2
+o= 2
-Enter array element=
-5
-Enter array element=
-7
-Enter array element=
-9
-Enter array element=
--1
-Enter array element=
-6
-Enter array element=
-8

-Original 2D Array:
-5 7 9
--1 6

-Sorted 1D Array:
--1 5 6 7 8 9
+w= 1
+r= 1
+d= 1